 By Kavitha Srinivasa

-eVidyaloka (www.evidyaloka.org), a Bangalore-based not for profit (NPO) organization uses technology to supplement classroom teaching in various government schools in the states of Karnataka, Andhra Pradesh, Tamil Nadu, Jharkhand, West Bengal, Maharashtra and Telangana.
+eVidyaloka (www.evidyaloka.org), a Bangalore-based not for profit (NPO) organization uses technology to supplement classroom teaching in various government schools in the states of Karnataka, Andhra Pradesh, Tamil Nadu, Jharkhand, West Bengal, Maharashtra, and Telangana.

 When we look at the education scenario in India, the shortage of teachers in government schools in remote rural locations has resulted in poor learning and low attendance among students.
 We identify such schools by partnering with local NGOs, which are sustainable and have a grassroots level presence.
 So far we’ve partnered with 18 NGOs in seven states.
 Once the partner is identified, we use technology to create a seamless non-invasive experience.

 Our next criterion is to ensure that broadband connectivity with the school is feasible.
-We work with the head master (HM) to establish the digital classroom (DC), complete with CPU, monitors, wide angle camera, broadband and modem.
-We teach English, Math and Science for fifth-eighth grade classes, wherein each class has an average of 20 students, comprising boys and girls.
+We work with the headmaster (HM) to establish the digital classroom (DC), complete with CPU, monitors, wide-angle camera, broadband, and modem.
+We teach English, Math, and Science for fifth-eighth grade classes, wherein each class has an average of 20 students, comprising boys and girls.

 The classroom looks like any other classroom except that it has a 32 inch LCD screen through which a teacher addresses the children virtually.
 Children raise their hands and ask questions like they normally do.
 Skype is the vehicle for Class delivery.
 The remote Centre has an eClassroom Skype ID which is shared with the assigned Teacher Volunteers and vice versa.
 Backup inverters ensure that classes function without interruptions.

-We are not a replacement to school teaching, but we supplement what is not being covered in the class by taking lessons and opening it out to questions from the students, apart from showing video clips.
+We are not a replacement for school teaching, but we supplement what is not being covered in the class by taking lessons and opening it out to questions from the students, apart from showing video clips.
 We align our classes with the school timetable.
 Typically some periods are left out because there are no teachers to take it forward.
 That’s where we fit in, and overall we conduct 18 hours online classes every week.

 Students come to the class in an unbiased manner.
 Instead of getting intimidated, they are curious upon seeing a virtual teacher.
 They get excited as they realize it’s someone real and not a robot.
 This triggers off a thought process.